Christopher Hughes, Membership Secretary

 I have been a member of The Mammal Society since 1978 and helped with the Youth Group (as it was then) in the 1980’s.
 I am interested in all aspects of nature conservation.
-I have a particular enthusiasm for otters, including carrying out the survey of over 400 sites in the South West for the Fifth Otter Survey of England in 2009-10.
+I have a particular enthusiasm for otters, including carrying out the survey of over 400 sites in the South West for the Fifth Otter Survey of England in 2009-10 and some of the region in 2022-3.
 I joined the Devon Mammal Group committee after a call for new members in 2017.

 I have been a member of The Mammal Society since 1978 and helped with the Youth Group (as it was then) in the 1980’s.
 I am interested in all aspects of nature conservation.
-I have a particular enthusiasm for otters, including carrying out the survey of over 400 sites in the South West for the Fifth Otter Survey of England in 2009-10.
+I have a particular enthusiasm for otters, including carrying out the survey of over 400 sites in the South West for the Fifth Otter Survey of England in 2009-10 and some of the region in 2022-3.
 I joined the Devon Mammal Group committee after a call for new members in 2017.

 Sue Smallshire – Committee Member